irwin-deng/nlp-estimation/self-training ensembles/results/amazon/README.md

 ### Methods

-The Amazon dataset contains 10 categories with 2000 reviews each.
+The Amazon dataset contains 10 categories that have 1000 positive and 1000 negative reviews.
 Each experiment uses a pair of categories, one as the labeled dataset and one as the unlabeled dataset.

 The labeled dataset (n=2000) is split 80-20 into a train and validation set.
 The test dataset contains the full 2000 examples from the unlabeled dataset.